-The socalled "spent hens" are processed in special processing plants.
-Typical for these birds is a matured skeleton (little cartilage), which is very weak because the egg production caused a lack of calcium (Osteoporose), and because they (especially the battery-birds) had little physical excercise.
+The so-called "spent hens" are processed in special processing plants.
+Typical for these birds is a matured skeleton (little cartilage), which is very weak because the egg production caused a lack of calcium (Osteoporose), and because they (especially the battery-birds) had little physical exercise.
 Before and during processing, many bones are therefore broken.
 Also typical is the pronounced keel bone.